Distances on a masure (affine ordered hovel): Masures

 \subsubsection{Chimneys}

 Let $F$ be a face of $\A$ and $F^v$ be a vectorial face of $\A$.
-The \textit{chimney} $\mathfrak{r}(F,F^v)$ is the filter $\mathrm{cl}(F+F^v)$.
+The \textit{chimney} $\mathfrak{r}(F,F^v)$ is the filter $\mathrm{cl}(\FCC_{F+F^v,\A})$.
 A \textit{chimney} $\mathfrak{r}$ is a filter on $\A$ of the form $\mathfrak{r}= \mathfrak{r}(F,F^v)$ for some face $F$ and some vectorial face $F^v$.
 The enclosure of a sector-face is thus a chimney.
 The vectorial face $F^v$ is uniquely determined by $\mathfrak{r}$ (this is not necessarily the case of the face $F$) and one calls it the \textit{direction} of $\mathfrak{r}$.

 Let $\mathfrak{r}$ be a chimney and $F^v$ be its direction.
 One says that $\mathfrak{r}$ is \textit{splayed} if $F^v$ is spherical (or equivalently if $F^v$ contains a generic ray, see Subsection~\ref{subVectorial faces and Tits preorder}).
-One says that $\mathfrak{r}$ is \textit{solid} if the fixer in $W^v$ of the direction of the support of $\mathfrak{r}$ is finite.
+One says that $\mathfrak{r}$ is \textit{solid} if the pointwise stabilizer in $W^v$ of the direction of the support of $\mathfrak{r}$ is finite.
 A splayed chimney is solid.

 Let $\mathfrak{r}=\mathfrak{r}(F,F^v)$ be a chimney.
 A shortening of $\mathfrak{r}$ is a chimney of the form $\mathfrak{r}(F+u,F^v)$, for some $u\in \overline{F^v}$.
-The \textit{germ} (\textit{at infinity}) $\mathfrak{R}=germ_\infty(\mathfrak{r})$ of $\mathfrak{r}$ is the filter composed of all subsets of $\A$ which contain a shortening of $\mathfrak{r}$.
+The \textit{germ} \textit{at infinity} $\mathfrak{R}=germ_\infty(\mathfrak{r})$ of $\mathfrak{r}$ is the filter composed of all subsets of $\A$ which contain a shortening of $\mathfrak{r}$.
 A sector-germ is an example of a germ of a splayed chimney.